Bruce Cathie: Mathematical theories and nuclear testing

-Later accounts recorded that Cathie claimed to have developed mathematical theories which, in his view, could be used to predict the behavior of UFOs and to link them with certain nuclear-related incidents.
 In 1967, Copley Press in the Anaheim Bulletin reported that several UFO sightings in the area of Hawke's Bay on the North Island appeared to align with his calculations.
 The New Zealand Herald noted that Cathie's theories referred to connections between UFOs and nuclear weapons testing or other nuclear-related incidents.
 The natural nuclear fission reactor at the Oklo Mines, near Franceville in the Haut-Ogooué Province of Gabon, was of particular interest to Cathie.

 In related coverage, Cathie was reported to have expressed the view that anti-gravity was possible and that his research was relevant to it.
 Cathie had leveraged portions of his research against data obtained from New Zealand Scientific and Space Research, described as a Kiwi UFO organization.
 According to Cathie, they had assembled a repository of UFO-related data on sightings from "25 different countries over the course of a 12-year period", and that the organization invited him to research against it.
 Of that data, Cathie alleged the most frequent timing for New Zealand-based UFO sightings was 9:45 PM NZST.

-Also in 1967, the The Record reported that Cathie had placed copies of his works in bank vaults in six nations, with instructions for access in the event of his death.
-In 1968, the New Zealand government engaged Cathie to provide research material related to nuclear testing by France at the island of Moruroa in the Pacific Ocean.
+Also in 1967, The Record reported that Cathie had placed copies of his works in bank vaults in six nations, with instructions for access in the event of his death.
 The Royal Aeronautical Society in Auckland invited Cathie to present his claims in 1968.
-Vice stated that Cathie was invited to join the society's president and secretary at dinner, where they challenged him to demonstrate with his formulas to forecast the date of a French nuclear weapons test.
-Cathie reportedly predicted 24 August at the event to his hosts based upon his maths at the table, and then on 24 August 1968, France detonated a nuclear weapon in Opération Canopus.
+By Cathie's own account, he was challenged to forecast a French nuclear event, and claimed he named 24 August, the date on which France tested a weapon in Opération Canopus.

 In 1978, Cathie stated that he had kept the government informed of his findings over the years.
 He said that he had expected to be "dismissed as a crank" or "told to discontinue his activities".
 He also reported that he was encouraged to continue his research and to publish his results.
-The San Francisco Chronicle stated that Cathie had exchanged correspondence related to his UFO research with members of the New Zealand Parliament in Wellington, including the 26th Prime Minister of New Zealand Sir Keith Holyoake.
 Yarwood reported that Cathie spent 27 years on this project.
-Vice later noted that over the years "scientists across disciplines have corroborated pieces of Cathie’s grid puzzle, albeit with some refreshed math".
-Some members of academic mathematical communities, however, were reported to consider his work a series of "mathematical quirks".
+Vice reported that Cathie's detractors had "grown in number and conviction" over time, and that the most consistent criticism came from the mathematics community, which dismissed his work as a collection of "mathematical quirks"; it cited one critique reducing his harmonics to "trivial little number games that signify nothing".
+The same source stated that Cathie's conditions for nuclear detonation had "entirely aged into inconsequentiality", and that "geography plays absolutely no determining role in setting off any type of nuclear device".